sabuuuu/rock-paper-scissors/README.md

 # rock-paper-scissors
-first prject using javaScript in the "The odin project" curriculum.
+first project using javaScript in the "The odin project" curriculum.